More Than a Groceries Trip

 Learning to look closer and give back

-By Aariv Hase
+By Aariv Hase, Grade 4

 October 2025

-"Excuse me," I said.
-The mom looked up, surprised.
+“Excuse me,” I said.
+The mother on the bench looked up, surprised.
 I held out the bunch of yellow bananas and the bag of cookies.
-"Would you like some snacks?"
+“Would you like these?”

-That day, I learned that kindness is the most important thing you can have.
+On the car ride home, I realized that not every family is as lucky as ours.
+They might not have sufficient money or just might be struggling in life.
+That day, I learned that kindness is the most important thing you can do.
 It is not just about being polite.
 It is about noticing when someone else is hurting or hungry and doing something about it.
 It felt really good to help them, even just a little bit.
 From now on, I am going to be on the lookout for ways to help those around me.
 Whenever I see families who are having a hard time, I will try my best to help with whatever I can share.